Find out why making non-concessional contributions now can boost your super long-term

 You’re an investor expecting to sell a large asset or inherit funds in the near future.

 The potential to transfer up to $540,000 from inheritances or funds from the sale of large assets such as property is worth investigating.
-Managing the timing of these can be difficult – particularly where large capital gains exist – so consider identifying funding alternatives and tax management options with a strategic financial advisor.
+Managing the timing of these can be difficult – particularly where large capital gains exist – so consider identifying funding alternatives and tax management options with a strategic financial adviser.

 You’re a pre-retiree who may find it difficult to reach your target retirement plans.